 The United Nations Sustainable Development Goals (SDGs) place a renewed focus on achieving universal access to safe water and basic sanitation by 2030.

-Our current reality is that 1 in every 2 Indians still has no access to adequate sanitation facilities.
+Our current reality is that one in every two Indians still lacks access to adequate sanitation facilities.

 Open defecation continues to persist, even in urban areas like Mumbai, due to the sheer load on a system that is cowering under the weight of a burgeoning population.

-Our sanitation solutions look at the challenges plaguing urban areas in India today and provide solutions for key issues, such as enabling toilets in the smallest places and providing the shortest time for the complete decomposition of toilet waste.
+Our sanitation solutions address the challenges plaguing urban areas in India today and provide solutions for key issues, such as enabling toilets in the smallest spaces and ensuring the shortest possible time for the complete decomposition of toilet waste.

-In addition, they can also be either applied to existing defunct toilets or installed in places where none have existed.
+Additionally, they can be applied to existing defunct toilets or installed in areas where none previously existed.

-By taking the best of modern biotechnology and marrying it with scientific solutions that innately exist in nature, we’ve relooked at septic tank management and bio-toilets with a keen eye focus to make it relevant and beneficial to our reality and context today.
+By combining the best of modern biotechnology with scientific solutions that naturally exist in nature, we’ve reevaluated septic tank management and bio-toilets with a keen eye to make them relevant and beneficial to our current reality and context.

 The United Nations estimates that by 2050, a quarter of the world’s population could potentially be affected by chronic or recurring shortages of water, while millions will continue to die due to diseases linked with inadequate and unsafe water.

-Since 1990, two and a half billion people have gained access to better sources of drinking water.
+Since 1990, approximately 2.5 billion people have gained access to improved sources of drinking water.
 Yet, 663 million people remain without.

 Leave a Reply